 These are permanent additions or changes made to a building by a lessee at his or her own expense that may not legally be removed.
 If you have made these types of improvements to your office it will be your responsiblity to insure these improvements.

-For example if you added some permanent cabinetry to the your office space that were not provided by the landlord, you should be insuring these improvements under tenants improvements.
-Your landlord will expect yout to you have your own coverage for this.
+For example if you added some permanent cabinetry to your office space that were not provided by the landlord, you should be insuring these improvements under tenants improvements.
+Your landlord will expect you to have your own coverage for this.

 The endorsement covers the Insured's legal liability for damage to or loss of hired automobiles as defined in the policy.

 This is an extension of business interruption coverage.
 It provides coverage for the total amount of payroll expenses for all the employees of an insured business.
 This does not include payroll for executives, contract employees, officers of the company, and department managers.
 Please note that this is not included under business interruption coverage unless the ordinary payroll coverage is included.

 You can download a sample copy of the Commercial Package Policy and Commercial General Liability Policy.
 These policies detail all of the coverages, limits, and exclusions that can be included in the policy.